 If you see that you have already posted that deposit using another method in your bank account, check the box and click “Ignore.”
 This will remove the transfer from the screen and add it to the Historic page.

-The Historic tab will show all transfers you have completed between WePay and your bank account.
+The Historic tab will show all transfers you have completed between our payment processor and your bank account.
 You can choose to unhide any of these to bring them back into Pending.
 Doing so will not check to see if these transfers have already been posted manually or by using Bank Integration, so be careful not to create a duplicate entry.

 A few of things to keep in mind regarding this feature of Aplos: